relayos/getrelayos.com/cline_docs/products/b2c/persist/gtm.md

 ## Messaging Hierarchy

 ### Primary Message (Headline)
 Your data.
 Your control.
-Your peace of mind.
+Your choice.

 ### Secondary Messages
-1. True data ownership: Take back control of your personal information with user-owned encryption keys
+1. True data ownership: Take back control of your personal information with user-owned encryption keys and configurable privacy settings
-2. Seamless privacy management: Intuitive tools that make complex privacy controls accessible to everyone
+2. Seamless privacy management: Intuitive tools that make complex privacy controls accessible to everyone, with clear visibility into privacy trade-offs
 3. Digital continuity: Keep your important data, messages, and memories secure and accessible across all your digital interactions
+4. Intelligent assistance on your terms: Optional AI-powered features that respect your privacy preferences and provide clear value

 ### Supporting Points
 - **For Secondary Message 1:**